-The Office of the Secretary and Vice President for University Life provides leadership to the support, cultivation, and celebration of Yale’s diverse community of students, faculty, staff, students, and alumni.
+The Office of the Secretary and Vice President for University Life provides leadership to the support, cultivation, and celebration of Yale’s diverse community of students, faculty, staff, and alumni.

 In collaboration with faculty, administration, staff, student leaders from across campus, and with alumni, the office leads the university’s work to further diversity, equity, and inclusion in service of the university’s mission, fostering an environment in which all members of the community can contribute, grow, and feel a sense of belonging.